Looking to manage a warehouse? Here are some questions to consider:

 ShipBob inspects all returns as they are sent back to our warehouse.
 This allows us to restock only those items that are fit to resell and dispose of any damaged or expired items (according to your preferences).

-“About a year and a half after building out our business, we figured it was time to optimize some of our processes, including returns.
+“About a year and a half after building out our business, we figured it was time to optimise some of our processes, including returns.
 The ability to work with one of the co-founders of ShipBob to launch a new, custom returns process was awesome.

 Returns were taking a lot of time and resources to process on our end, but ShipBob was super helpful and critical in creating a solution for us.”